martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-5.md

   * work

 You can see that under the **app** directory there are three new sub-directories: **Console**, **Http**, and **Providers**.
-In another makes-sense move, Laravel 4.3 has grouped logic into how the application is accessed.
+In another makes-sense move, Laravel 5 has grouped logic into how the application is accessed.
 So for example: you don’t use controllers when running Artisan console commands, so controllers have been placed in the **Http** sub-directory.
 Similarly, you don’t need say, route filters when running console commands.

-There’s also a new **Requests** sub-directory, and [requests](#requests) are something new to Laravel 4.3 but are going to save developers a _lot_ of time.
+There’s also a new **Requests** sub-directory, and [requests](#requests) are something new to Laravel 5 but are going to save developers a _lot_ of time.
 More on those below.

-Laravel 4.3 will also make more use of service providers, hence the introduction of the **Providers** sub-directory.
+Laravel 5 will also make more use of service providers, hence the introduction of the **Providers** sub-directory.

 ## Name-spacing!

-This is without a doubt my favourite feature in Laravel 4.3, and personally one I’m surprised has taken this long to come to Laravel: it’s name-spacing of the default app.
+This is without a doubt my favourite feature in Laravel 5, and personally one I’m surprised has taken this long to come to Laravel: it’s name-spacing of the default app.

 Previously, things like controllers and model classes were auto-loaded by Composer.
-In 4.3, Laravel’s gone down the [PSR-4](http://www.php-fig.org/psr/psr-4/) route of auto-loading classes and for this your application’s classes now needs a name-space.
+In version 5, Laravel’s gone down the [PSR-4](http://www.php-fig.org/psr/psr-4/) route of auto-loading classes and for this your application’s classes now needs a name-space.

 Out of the box, this will simply be `App`.
 However, you can change this to something more unique with an Artisan command.
 In a console, run: